 Sara Elderfield has been teaching yoga as a form of movement meditation practice for 18 years.
 She is also a Feldenkrais Method practitioner and meditator.
 She has been leading overseas retreats since 2000 to Bali, Nepal, Tibet, Vietnam and France.

 Course dates: 4 Thursdays at 5.45pm - 7.30pm: 4, 11, 18, 25 Jan 2018 OR 4 Saturdays 1pm -2.30pm: 10, 17, 24 Feb and 3 Mar 2018

 Time: As above however please arrive at least 5 -10 minutes early to collect the equipment you will need and set up your place.

 Venue: Yoga Moves Studio, 45 Evans Street, Shenton Park (opposite the lake).
 All equipment supplied.

 Cost: 4 class card $84/$76 concession*.
 The terms and conditions of class cards are on the registration form and on the website and should be read before purchase as there are no credits for missed classes.
-Missed classes may be made up in most of Sara’s other classes before Saturday 8th April.
-Casual classes $25/$22 concession* are possible but only in consultation with Sara before attending class.
+Casual classes $25/$22 concession* are possible under some circumstances (returning students etc) but only in consultation with Sara before attending class.

 Bookings: I like to know who we will be teaching in advance of the classes in order to keep a limit on class numbers and so that we have an idea of any injuries or conditions that you bring that we may need to be aware of during clasess.
 Please use the registration form to book your place and email it to Sara.
 If we will be working together for the first time, or I haven’t seen you in a while I will also need you to fill in a confidential medical history form prior to coming to class so please email me at firstname.lastname@example.org (form can be found and downloaded on the fees page of the website).